Table of Contents

 - 71 Digital Portals to State History

-See more digital libraries in the Library Research Guide for History.
+See more digital libraries arranged by region in the Library Research Guide for History.

 Find bibliographies in HOLLIS by searching your keywords plus the word Bibliography (which must be limited to subject in Advanced Search).
 For example, "Germany History 1918 1933" and bibliography.